 Why Are Espresso Machines So Damn Expensive?

-All these technologies come together and assemble in a small footprint to offer you the most delicious espresso.
+All these technologies come together in a small footprint to offer you the most delicious espresso.
 The science and materials that go behind pulling every shot make these machines such an expensive purchase!